jackw01/summer-night-syntax/README.md

 Monochrome colors are chosen from a scale with equidistant lightness in the HCL color space.
 Eight shades are generated, with the middle four being used as text colors and the darkest shade as a background color.

-### Todo

-* Further optimization for HTML/XML, CSS/LESS/SCSS, JSON
-* Test and tweak in other languages
-* Other applications
-* Low-contrast version

 ### Install

 Install the theme via Atom by going to ***Preferences/Settings > Install*** and search for Summer Night Syntax under 'Themes'.